 sexual threats, humiliation or abuse.
 Now is probably the best time for me to provide some background on the law as it stands.

 It is an offence under section 63 of the Criminal Justice and Immigration Act 2008 to possess an extreme pornographic image.
 Depending on the content of the image, the offence is subject to a maximum sentence of either two or three years'

 imprisonment.
 The offence is narrowly targeted, for good reason.
 Hon.
-Members will recall that the original offence was created by the then Government following a full public consultation, and it is deliberately targeted at the extreme end of the
+Members will recall that the original offence was created by the then Government following a full public consultation, and it is deliberately targeted at the extreme end of

-explicitly and realistically depict necrophilia, bestiality or violence that is life threatening or likely to result in serious injury to the anus, breasts or genitals.
+which explicitly and realistically depict necrophilia, bestiality or violence that is life threatening or likely to result in serious injury to the anus, breasts or genitals.

 To conclude my remarks on the development of section 63 of the Criminal Justice Act 2008, during the public consultation, there was considerable concern among respondents and in Parliament that the offence could have a serious impact on people's

 private sexual behaviour and personal freedoms.
 The offence was carefully and deliberately constructed with these concerns in mind.
 The offence focuses on the high end of the scale---for example, possession of images depicting extreme sexual